sigmaris/python-gssapi/README.md

 python-gssapi
 =============

-Attempt at an object-oriented interface to GSSAPI for Python
+Attempt at an object-oriented interface to GSSAPI for Python.
+This project is licensed under the terms of the MIT license (see LICENSE.txt).